-Mopping will allow us to demonstrate the second technique for lowering yourself: ‘’slide a foot back’’.
-This is the one that you’ll be using the most often so take the time to master it!
-This technique will allow you to lift most household items (and with a bit of training up to 20-25kg of weight), and to work at waist level (cleaning the oven, for example).
+Mopping will allow us to demonstrate the second technique for lowering yourself: "Slide a foot back’’.
+This is the one that you’ll be using the most, so take the time to master it!
+This technique will allow you to lift most household items (and with a bit of training, up to 20-25kg of weight), and to work at waist level (cleaning the oven, for example).

-Start by bending your neck, then lean your chest in and eventually slide a foot back without it leaving the floor.
+Start by bending your neck, then lean your chest in and slide a foot back without it taking it off the floor.
 If you move your left foot back, your body will turn slightly to the left.
 Take note of the fact that your knee can be used to hold an object or even seat a child.
 Do not attempt to keep your back vertical as you will end up arching it.

-If you have to work in this position for a prolonged period of time, think to fold a carpet or something similar to serve as protection for your knee.
+If you have to work in this position for a prolonged period of time, think of folding a carpet or something similar to serve as protection for your knee.

-To avoid overloading your intervertebral discs and your neck, ‘’slide a foot back’’ to change the head on your mop.
+To avoid overloading both your intervertebral discs and your neck, "slide a foot back’’ to change the head on your mop.

 Start by walking the length of the walls, mopping the sides.

-To finish, you should mop whilst walking backwards using the ‘’pendulum’’ technique.
-This involves rocking from one foot to another with your mop out in front of you, over a width of around 80cm, without twisting your back.
+To finish, you should mop whilst walking backwards using the "pendulum’’ technique.
+This involves rocking from one foot to the other with your mop out in front of you, over a width of around 80 cm, without twisting your back.
 Be careful not to extend the mop out too far in front of you as you run the risk of having your back bent.
 The mop should stay only slightly in front of your feet.

 4) Cleaning the toilets

 - If the toilet is on your right, like on the photo, slide your right foot back.
-You’ll find that your body naturally points towards your workspace.
+You’ll find that your body naturally points toward your workspace.

-By working from slightly to the side you can minimize this issue.
+You can minimize this issue by working from slightly to the side.
 If you’re able to do the job with a tool that has a handle, that’s even better!

-While hoovering, then, it seems clear that you should be walking from spot to spot as opposed to leaning over to reach each individual area.
+While vacuuming, then, it seems clear that you should be walking from spot to spot as opposed to leaning over to reach each individual area.

 6) Cleaning the bathtub